chongzizil/AngularJS-Container-SMG/README.md

 - Youlong Li (Owner)
   - Write initial test for server V1
+  - Write the initial design doc
-  - Set up the initial project
+  - Set up the initial project and page
   - In charge of the lobby page
     - Set up the channel in sync mode
     - Handle the initial match insertion